MARTIMM/Semi-xml/README.md

         sxml2xml program will not bother (yet).
   * [x] Dependencies on other files
   * [ ] Partial parsing of prelude or document.
+  * [ ] Store back into sxml.
+This cannot be dynamic for the moment.

 * And ...
   * Documentation.
     * Module and program documentation
-      * [ ] Semi-xml
+      * [ ] Semi-xml::Sxml
       * [ ] Semi-xml::Action
       * [ ] Semi-xml::Grammar
       * [ ] Semi-xml::SxmlCore
       * [ ] Semi-xml::Text
       * [ ] sxml2xml
-    * [ ] Is now started as a docbook 5 document.
+    * [ ] Documentation is started as a docbook 5 document.
 There are references to local iconfiles and fonts for which I don't know yet if it may be included.
     * [ ] Tutorials.

 ## Bugs